whosonfirst/whosonfirst-cookbook/README.md

 ## The Who's on First Cookbook

 This repository contains instructions, how-to guides, and definitions for the [Who's on First](https://whosonfirst.org)  project.
-The `whosonfirst-cookbook` repository is a collection of these documents, broken into four directories.
+The `whosonfirst-cookbook` repository is a collection of these documents.

 This repository includes the following: